Quick Answer

 Blockchain and Decentralized Finance Features

 Cryptocurrency expense tracking has matured significantly.
 The best apps now support dozens of blockchain networks and automatically calculate tax implications for every crypto transaction.
-They track your cost basis across exchanges, wallets, and DeFi protocols, turning what used to be a reporting nightmare into a straightforward process.
+They track your cost basis across exchanges, wallets, and DeFi protocols, turning what used to be a reporting nightmare into a straightforward process — a development that aligns with updated IRS digital asset reporting guidance that took effect in 2025, as outlined by the IRS Digital Assets information center.
 This functionality has made crypto spending practical for everyday purchases.

 Smart contract integration allows for automated expense splitting and group payments.
 When you go out to dinner with friends, smart contracts can automatically divide the bill and execute payments without requiring everyone to use the same app.
 These blockchain-based solutions offer transparency and eliminate the trust issues that plague traditional payment splitting methods.

 Decentralized identity verification is changing how you prove your financial reliability.
 Some cutting-edge apps now let you generate verifiable spending reports without revealing your actual transaction details.
-This technology could revolutionize rental applications and loan approvals by allowing you to demonstrate financial responsibility while maintaining privacy.
-It’s a glimpse into how Web3 principles are reshaping traditional finance.
+This technology could revolutionize rental applications and loan approvals by allowing you to demonstrate financial responsibility — comparable to what a strong FICO Score communicates to lenders — while maintaining privacy.
+It’s a glimpse into how Web3 principles are reshaping traditional finance, and early pilots by fintech firms in partnership with Experian suggest this approach may influence mainstream credit assessment within the next few years, according to Experian’s open banking credit decisioning research.

 Sustainability and Ethical Spending Tracking